 So I’m starting my plan with an Intel Core i7-6800K CPU.
 The i7 is at the high end of Intel’s consumer CPU line, and the first mainstream CPU to offer 6 cores.
 Without getting too technical, cores are what allow computers to do more than one thing at once.
 Think of each one as a worker doing what a program requires.

-Now think of a computer program as a recipe which instructs the computer to do certain steps in a certain order to make a tasty meal.
-Only certain recipes are written in a way that more than one worker can work on it at the same time.
+Now think of a computer program as a recipe that instructs the computer to do certain steps in a certain order to make a tasty meal.
+Only certain recipes are written in a way that more than one worker can work on them at the same time.
 Likewise, only specially written programs can take advantage of

 multiple cores.
 Some trading platforms are written this way, but many aren’t.
 But in my case, I have so many programs running at the same time I will certainly benefit from having more workers even if each one isn’t built to take advantage of it on its own.